8mR World Cup in Turku 2025

 Yachts and crews preparing for the 8mR World Cup

 Following the rule is not enough to win, the boat also needs to be in top-notch condition.
 In Finland it is quite common that the owners and the sailing crew also do a big part of the yacht maintenance.
-Let’s check out what is on the to-do list for the 8 meter yacht Windy!
+Let’s check out what is on the spring maintenance to-do list for the 8 meter yacht Windy!

 Sponsoring the 8mR World Cup

 Events such as the 8mR World Cup rely on a lot of voluntary work but they also need sponsors.
-The Finnish powerboat company Saxdor is a perhaps a bit surprising sponsor of the event.
+The Finnish powerboat company Saxdor is a perhaps a bit surprising main sponsor of the event.
 In this video, Saxdor’s CEO Erna Rusi talks about why Saxdor has signed up as a sponsor and gives general hints as to what companies are looking for when sponsoring.

 For more information on the 8mR World Cup in Turku, check out Sail in Finland Youtube channel and Facebook page.